-More than 100 PGA Tour professionals tee it up during Puerto Rico Open each February, competing for more than $1 million in prize money on the Championship Course at Hyatt Regency Grand Reserve.
+PGA Tour professionals tee it up during Puerto Rico Open each February, competing for $3.7 million in prize money on the Championship Course at Hyatt Regency Grand Reserve.
 The Championship Course is one of two 18-hole layouts designed by Tom Kite at the luxury resort.
 The International Course is the other.
 Both are open to the public and are as popular with the pros as amateurs.

 It's not just today's players who have excelled while playing in Puerto Rico.
 Chi-Chi Rodríguez is the Island's most famous golfer.
 An 8-time winner on the PGA Tour – and 22 more times on the Champions Tour – he was a shot-making marvel, seemingly able to create masterful shots when it mattered most.
 He's also arguably the most entertaining golfer ever to play at the game's highest level.
 His sense of humor and common-sense approach to the game are traits that all players should emulate.

 "If you buy a book on golf instruction, buy the thinnest book you can find," he said.
 "The thinner the book, the chances are the easier and more elementary the instruction."

 Born in Río Piedras, Puerto Rico, he grew up poor and carved his first golf club from a tree branch, striking rocks and crumpled tin cans instead of golf balls.
 Rodríguez eventually began working at Dorado Beach Resort (now TPC Dorado Beach), coming under the tutelage of a former PGA Tour pro who mentored him.
 With financial backing from resort investor Laurence Rockefeller, Rodríguez began playing the PGA Tour.